 The Brooklyn native who’s crazy lifestyle was portrayed by Leonardo DiCaprio in ‘The Wolf of Wall Street’, currently has a net worth of minus $100 million.
 Once worth millions, the former stockbroker experienced a massive fall from grace.

 Made infamous through trading penny stocks throughout the ’90s and most notably the 2013 film ‘The Wolf of Wall Street’, Jordan Belfort co-founded Stratton Oakmont, along with his partner in crime, Danny Porush.
 Stratton Oakmont was a brokerage firm that promoted worthless penny stocks to uneducated investors.
-Belfort and his companions used aggressive sales tactics to increase share prices and later dump the same stock for substantial profits as customers lost nearly everything.
+Belfort and his companions used aggressive sales tactics to increase share prices and would later dump the same stock for substantial profits, leaving customers with massive losses.
+The scheme was so successful that Belfort had a net worth of $200 million at his peak before the brokerage collapsed.

 For those less financially savvy, penny stocks are shares that typically trade under $5 per share with a market cap of $50-$300 million.
 90% of penny stocks are completely worthless and only exist so shareholders can sell their shares at inflated prices.
 Most of these stocks trade on the OTC Bulletin Board and don’t have to release any financial statements to the public.
 Penny stocks are a hunting ground for scammers looking to make easy money, those new to stock trading get suckered in with the lure of making explosive returns.